Life in the Inca World

 Chasquis needed to have strong minds and strong legs.
 The Incas did not have writing, so each runner would have to memorize his message and immediately run to the next station.

-Though the roads were well maintained, the chasqui has to run up and down the steps of mountains.
+Though the roads were well maintained, the chasqui had to run up and down the steps of mountains.
 The Incas had no use for the wheel because they lacked strong animals capable of pulling a cart or plow.

 The Incas crossed canyons and rivers with swinging bridges constructed of rope.
 Inca engineers developed a canal system and built huge cisterns to hold water for the dry seasons.